mbauhardt/peneira-filters/README.md

 ## What
 - Provide a shorthand to existing [gustavo-hms/peneira](https://github.com/gustavo-hms/peneira) filters.
+This project provides a great way to hook in your own filters.
 - Implement additional filters to achieve the `Why`.